chasemccoy/www/posts/2024-03-24-inaka-summer/index.md

 An experienced gamer might find this process mundane, but to me it feels like the internet equivalent of breaking open an ancient, hidden tomb.
 At this point I could only imagine what treasures may lie within.

-It's become clear to me, from my time playing this iteration of the game and from Tim's review of the original, that these games are undoubtedly works of art.
-They also happen to be an example of the billions of bytes of lost media that are just waiting to be rediscovered by someone who will appreciate them.
+What I discovered is undoubtedly a work of art, made clear by my time playing this iteration and from Tim's review of the original.
+The games also happen to be an example of the billions of bytes of lost media that are just waiting to be rediscovered by someone who will appreciate them.

 Here is a game, published 22 years ago, that has managed to evoke feelings of nostalgia and wistfulness in me today, in 2024.
 This must be the closest thing to time travel I'll ever experience.